100 Notable alumni of

 -

-Kayhan Kalhor is an Iranian-Kurdish kamancheh and setar player and vocal composer.
+Kayhan Kalhor is an Iranian Kurdish kamancheh and setar player, and composer.
 He has received three Grammy Award for Best Traditional World Music Album nominations.
-Kalhor also has earned two nominations and won one Grammy Award for Best Global Music Album as a member of the Silk Road Ensemble.
+Kalhor has also earned two nominations and won one Grammy Award for Best Global Music Album as a member of the Silk Road Ensemble.

 -